mbarabash-gtchs/Senior-Project/README.md

 TFRecords is a quick, efficient way of storing information obtained in TensorFlow onto a harddrive that will later be read by TensorFlow again.
 I learned how to use TFRecords for two reasons: 1) in order to save the outputs of Squeezenet to later run through my network and 2) in order to save the weights that were generated during training.

 #### Brief Overview of Variants of My Layers:
-See an indepth look in the History of Development directory
+See an indepth look of my variants in the History of Development directory

 ##### Version 1
 Loss did not decrease well with version 1.
 I later learned that the variance in my dataset resulted in about half of all images to be messed up.
 After solving this issue, I created version 2.